-An individual whose body weight is more than twenty percentage of the normal weight of his age height is said to be obese.
-For example, the average weight for a five year old Indian child is 17 to18 kg.
+An individual whose body weight is more than twenty percent of the normal weight of his age height is said to be obese.
+For example, the average weight for a five-year-old Indian child is 17 to18 kg.
 A child who weight more than 22kg would be termed obese.

 What causes obesity?

 When the intake of energy is more than the body’s requirement, fat starts accumulating in the body.
 One of the major reasons for this is faulty food habits.
 Eating more carbohydrate and fat foods give you more calories.
 Eating desserts chips, junk foods, creams, sweets, etc. should be minimized.
 Faulty food habits are further compounded with little or no exercise.
 Studies show that the possibility of a child with normal weight parents becoming obese is eight to ten percentages.
 If one of the parents is obese, the possibility increases to forty percentages.
 However, if both the parents are obese, the possibility climbs to eighty percentages.

 People may love a fat infant, but fat adolescents become a source of worry.
 When a child is overfed in infancy, the fat starts getting stored in the adipose tissue.
 The quantity of these cells increases normally till the age of one.
 After this age, the cell number do not increase but the size of the cells increases.
 In fat infants, the number of fat cells also keeps increasing.
 Thus a fat child has more chances of becoming a fat adult.
 If a person starts dieting at a later age the cell number cannot decrease.
 Also, the chances of regaining the lost weight are very high.
 Fat infants become fat adolescents and later on fat adults.
 They are more susceptible to hypertension, coronary heart disease, diabetes, arthritis, and a host of other ailments.